Juan Carlos Socorro

-Juan Carlos Socorro Vera (born 13 May 1972) is a Venezuelan retired footballer who played as a midfielder, currently manager of Spanish club UD San Fernando.
+Juan Carlos Socorro Vera (born 13 May 1972) is a Venezuelan retired footballer who played as a midfielder, currently manager of Tercera Federación club UD Lanzarote.

 Club career

 Save for one season, Caracas-born Socorro spent his entire professional career in Spain, almost always in the Canary Islands.
 He started in 1991 with UD Las Palmas which would be his main club (ten and a half years), playing one match in the Segunda División in the 1991–92 campaign and suffering relegation.

 In the following four seasons, Socorro featured regularly for the team, who achieved promotion from Segunda División B in 1996 after three unsuccessful playoff visits.
 In 1999–2000 he contributed 17 appearances – only two starts – as they returned to La Liga after an absence of 12 years, spending the following year on loan to another side in the second tier, Elche CF.

 Socorro's only season in the top flight was 2001–02, but he appeared in only five league games and was relegated.
 In January 2003 he moved to lowly Universidad de Las Palmas CF and, subsequently, played one year in his country of birth with Deportivo Italia.
 After one season with UD Gáldar he retired from football at the age of 34, with 286 competitive appearances for Las Palmas.